Dave-Lindberg/dl-gatsby/src/pages/branding-espressoluv.md

 Our experience solving complex problems across multiple interrelated components played a huge role in launching this brand.
 If you’re looking at a multifaceted marketing opportunity, find out how we can help smooth the process and deliver solutions that work for you.

-Call Dave at 603 727-2050.
+Call Dave at 603 727-2050 or [send a note](https://davelindberg.com/#contact).
 We’ll be happy to get together and discuss how to make good things happen on time and on budget.

 <p>And yes, the coffee’s on us.</p>
 <p>&nbsp;</p>